The WW2 Roll of Honour:

 Buried Thorpe Acre Church Loughborough.

-Earl was the Pilot of a De Havilland Mosquito NF.Mk.2 (registration DZ270) which was reported missing from bomber support mission en route to Augsburg from West Raynham on 25 February 1944.
-The aircraft was presumed missing in the North Sea without any evidence to support this presumption.
+Earl was the pilot of a De Havilland Mosquito which was reported missing from a bomber support mission to Augsburg from West Raynham on 25th February 1944.
+At 01.20 hrs, a very weak signal was picked up from the aircraft by RAF North Weald: “vectoring 300, still being fired at”.
+Nothing more was heard, so the aircraft was presumed missing, possibly in the Channel.
 Desmond Patrick Doyle, Observer, RAFVR, was also lost in this incident.
+The report of Earl Knight’s loss noted that he had two recent ‘claims’ (i.e. enemy aircraft shot down) to his credit.

 Squadron Leader 85674 Douglas Leatherland DFC